Register or transfer your vehicle

-If you're a Northern Territory (NT) resident, you must register your vehicle with the Motor Vehicle Registry (MVR) office.
+If you're a Northern Territory (NT) resident, you must register your vehicle with the Motor Vehicle Registry (MVR).

-- vehicles that haven't been registered in the NT for more than 12 months (otherwise you can renew your vehicle registration)
+- unregistered in the NT for more than 12 months (otherwise you can renew your vehicle registration)

-- vehicles registered with another state or country (you must do this within three months of living in the NT)
+- registered with another state or country (you must do this within 3 months of living in the NT)

 How to register

-To register your vehicle for the first time, follow the steps below.
+To register your vehicle for the first time, follow these steps.

-You may choose a registration period of one, three, six or 12 months.
+You may choose a registration period of 1, 3, 6 or 12 months.

-If you're not exempt, check how much you must pay using the vehicle registration stamp duty calculator.
+If you're not eligible, check how much you must pay using the vehicle registration stamp duty calculator.